Learn how to clean oven glass the easy way – no coat hanger required…

 Usually, when it comes to cleaning stuff, I’ll ask either my mom for tips, or I’ll scour Pinterest for ideas.

 I mean, Pinterest is full of resources from people who have been there and done just about everything – it’s probably how you came to click on this post! 😉

 For my oven, I wanted a no-scrub idea, and found the baking soda paste method, and got really excited!
-Cleaning your oven with baking soda is all over Pinterest and Google.
+Maybe this cleaning paste would be the one that finally worked.

 The idea behind the baking soda method was the baking soda somehow breaks down all your oven door glass grease and grime while you prop your feet up for twenty minutes and do nothing.